#Love & Sex

 How to Spot a Fake Online Dating Profile

 Since the advent of Match.com, Tinder, Bumble, Hinge and other dating services, more and more people are taking the plunge and creating an online dating profile.
 However, not all profiles are created equal—some companies and individuals use them to promote themselves and get ahead in some way.
 We gathered our best tips for spotting a fake from the start.

-The issue of the fake online dating profile continues to escalate like a hurricane, and drown all the real singles out there in online dating land.
+The issue of the fake online dating profile, also known as catishing, continues to escalate like a hurricane, and drown all the real singles out there in online dating land.
 Where are they all coming from, and why?
 The issue remains that the anonymity of online dating has opened the flood gates of liars, thieves, cheats, and the sex industry looking to make a quick buck any way they can.
 So, how can singles wade through the muck and find true love?
 It’s not as simple as some online dating services claim it is.
-Singles, both men and women, are under attack from the fakes.
+Singles, both men and women, are under attack from being catfished with fake profiles.
 Put on your battle gear because dating has become a minefield strewn with fakes ready to blow up in your face … they’ll tell you everything you want to hear, but at a price.

 A Singles’ Dating Convention member sent this to me: